Over 1,500 records shattered across the Southwest as another week of extreme heat continues

 (Tayfun Coskun/Anadolu via Getty Images / Getty Images)

-While daily records are being smashed left and right across the West, the historic heat wave is expected to break both March and April monthly heat records.
+While daily records are being smashed left and right across the West, the historic heat wave is expected to break not only March monthly heat records but April’s as well.

 (FOX Weather)